Table of Contents[Hide][Show]

 Are you brave enough to spend the night at America’s Most Haunted Hotel?
 From glowing orbs to ghostly shenanigans, Arkansas’s 1886 Crescent Hotel & Spa claims visitors can share rooms with “guests who checked out but never left.”

-Can’t get enough spooky stories?
+SheBuysTravel Tip: Can’t get enough spooky stories?
 Gather by the fire pit for tales of witches, monsters and apparitions told by the ghost tour guides at the hotel’s outdoor Crescent Moon Theatre.
+And seriously the dark corners of this historic hotel are enough to freak anyone out.

 Hotel Del Coronado, San Diego, California